emostov/covid415/README.md

 )};
 ```

-We wait for our results within a ```componentDidUpdate```.
+We wait for our results within a ```componentDidUpdate``` lifecycle method.
-While waiting asychronously for our results we use react-bootstrap to have a loading icon.
-Once received we calculate the distance for each task using the Latitude, and Longitude with the turf.js library, we add it to the task object, and reset it back to global state.
+While waiting asychronously for our results we present a loading icon.
+Once the results are received, we calculate the distance for each task using difference in Lat/Long via the turf.js library.
+We then add it to the task object, and set the difference back in the global store.

 ``` javascript
 // frontend/components/sidebar/card.jsx